nitmws/object-from-object/README.md

 #### Rules for Retrieving Data from the Source

-##### Used terminology
-* plain string: a string, and nothing else
-* plain values in the Source Object: values of the JavaScript type string or number

 The value of a Building Rules property can be:
-* a plain string value, a rule for retrieving value(s) from the Source Object.
+* a string expressing a rule for retrieving value(s) from the Source Object.
 * an object including one to many Building Rule properties
-* an array using a single Building Rule property or defining an array of objects.
+* an array using a single Building Rule or defining an array of objects with Building Rule properties.
 See more details about arrays below.

 The Building Rule string defines how to retrieve a value from the Source Object.
 Its formal structure is:

-`...property names in the Source Object..."$#$"...value transformation rule...` OR
+`...property name(s) in the Source Object..."$#$"...value transformation rule...` OR
 `VALxxx=...preset value...`

  * **Property names**: a hierarchical sequence of property names as used in JavaScript.
    * Examples are:
-     * prop1 = a property at the hierarchical top level of the Source Object
+     * `prop1`: addresses a property at the hierarchical top level of the Source Object
-     * prop1.prop1a = a property in an object being the value of prop1
+     * `prop1.prop1a`: addresses a property in an object being the value of prop1
-     * prop5[1] = the second item in the array of values of prop5
+     * `prop5[1]`: addresses the second item in the array of values of prop5
-     * prop6[2].prop6c = a property from the third item in the array of objects being the value of prop6
+     * `prop6[2].prop6c`: addresses a property in the third item in the array of objects being the value of prop6
    * The count of this sequence is limited to 10 items.
 Each property name is an item and each index of an array is an item.
 Example: prop9.prop9a.prop9a1[2].prop9a1a makes an item count of 5.
    * Comments may be added by starting the property name with "ofo$COMMENT".
 In this case the property will be ignored while building the new object.
 As JSON rules prohibit to use the same property name multiple times you should append variable string values to this basic name on your own.
  * **The separator `$#$`**: must be used if a sequence of property names and a rule for transforming the value is defined.